-- In the computer game Diablo 2, the weakest of the creatures known as "Fallen ones" are red, the stronger version known as "carver" are blue, the strongest (called "Dark ones") are black (not counting a very special purple version).
+- In the computer game Diablo II, the weakest of the creatures known as "Fallen ones" are red, the stronger version known as "carver" are blue, the strongest (called "Dark ones") are black (not counting a very special purple version).

 - The Balrog-type demon also fits.
 From the weakest to strongest: Balrog (pale red), Pit Lord (Bluish Black), Venom Lord (Olive Green).

 - Diablo himself: Normal (red), Nightmare (yellow), Hell (black).

 - The Diablo series also introduced the colouring of items that has since become standard in many RPGs.
 In the first game, white was normal, blue magic and yellow unique.
 Diablo 2 added yellow for rare and green for set items, changing unique to gold.
 Diablo 3 uses red for legendary (replacing unique and set items in the previous game).
 While the details vary, the core white-blue-yellow progression can be seen in many games.
 Ironically, it's actually somewhat subverted in Diablo 2 since although rare items had more modifiers, regular magic items could have larger ones, so the weapon with the highest possible damage was actually blue, but then the best weapons are unique or runeworded anyway.

 - Black clothes (furniture, houses...) are the sign of a truly superior pirate in Puzzle Pirates.
 Why?
 Because black ink costs a fortune on the in-game market, so only an extremely talented pirate would be able to pillage up enough gold to waste that much on decorating.
 Of course, some consider black to be pretentious and showy.
 These people cannot afford it.

 - Black dye is ridiculously more expensive than any other color, due to supply and demand; black dye "drops" from slain enemies more rarely than any other color.
 It's quite helpful in forming parties, actually; all-black armor tells the world you'll go to the ends of the Earth to shop at Hot Topic and probably aren't too fun to party with.